toomuchdesign/re-reselect/README.md

 The solution suggested in [Reselect docs][reselect-sharing-selectors] is fine, but it has a few downsides:

 - Bloats your code by exposing both `get` selectors and `makeGet` selector factories
-- Needs to import/call selector factory instead of directly using selector
+- Needs to import/call the selector factory instead of directly using the selector
-- Two different instances given the same arguments, will individually store and recompute the same result (read [this](https://github.com/reactjs/reselect/pull/213))
+- Two different instances, given the same arguments, will individually store and recompute the same result (read [this](https://github.com/reactjs/reselect/pull/213))

 #### 3- Wrap your `makeGetPieceOfData` selector factory into a memoizer function and call the returning memoized selector